kaiko-ai/typedspark/README.md

 * Easier unit testing through the generation of empty ``DataSets`` based on their schemas
 * Improved documentation of tables

+## Documentation
+Please see our documentation on [readthedocs](https://typedspark.readthedocs.io/en/latest/index.html).

 ## Demo videos

 ### IDE demo